 In other words, be aware that you are moving money from a low-cost investment into products that may have high sales fees and other expenses attached to them.

 One major reason why a retirement plan participant would choose to do an IRA rollover is to have access to investment choices that are NOT available under the university retirement plan.

-Investment brokers love to sell fixed and variable annuities.
-Annuities, in reality, are insurance products manufactured by life insurance companies.
-Fixed and variable annuities can be excellent financial investments and do have their place in an investment portfolio.
-Be aware, however, that when annuities are sold by brokers, they have front-end commissions of 2 to 9 percent or more, and even with large purchases by the investor, these commission rates are not reduced.
-This is why brokers love to sell them.
+Investment brokers often sell fixed and variable annuities.
+Annuities are insurance products manufactured by life insurance companies.
+Fixed and variable annuities can potentially be excellent financial investments and do have their place in an investment portfolio.
+Be aware, however, that when annuities are sold, they have front-end commissions of 2 to 9 percent or more, and even with large purchases by the investor, these commission rates are not reduced.

 In addition to the huge front-end commission and high internal expenses, most annuities have back-end surrender charges.
-The annuity investment will lose as much as 9 percent or more of its value if the money is distributed in the early years.
-High front-end charges, high internal charges and early-surrender charges make for a very high-cost investment choice.
+The annuity investment could lose as much as 9 percent or more of its value if the money is distributed in the early years.
+High front-end charges, high internal charges and early surrender charges make for a very high-cost investment choice.

 Instantly download a PDF of this report.